3.5 Hours / 3.5 CEs

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals at varying levels of experience in forensic practice related to child custody litigation.
+This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic parenting plan evaluations and work product reviews.

 • Practice Setting